FERPA Disclaimer Statement

 Set Java Parameters

-The first line of the R
+The first line of the R file instructs Java to clean up

 after itself and use a maximum amount of user specified memory (aka